josephmontes/VAA/README.md

 - To me, with a young pitcher especially, I would expect these numbers to improve as he gets a feel for how to use this weapon
   - But his 4-Seam Fastball usage has gone from 51.6% in 2021 to 18.7%! usage currently
   - Primarily throws a Slider now
-- Additionally, in 2023, his 'good' 4-Seam Fastball rate has dropped over 6% and is not above the 30% threshold like it used to be
+- Additionally, in 2023, his 'good' 4-Seam Fastball 'rate' has dropped over 6% and is not above that 30% threshold like it used to be
   #### 2023
   ![Screenshot 2023-09-11 202403](https://github.com/josephmontes/VAA/assets/125607783/6c15fc7b-9245-4142-9584-91c9a61bf4b3)